Squeaky toy: Comparisons to nature

 Small animals are sometimes compared with squeaky toys.
 The desert rain frog, the subject of a widely viewed video titled "World's Cutest Frog", is regularly described as making a noise like a squeaky toy.
 The resemblance is enhanced by the fact that the frog vocalizes by inflating its body, and then exhaling as if being squeezed.

 The calls of certain birds have also been compared to squeaky toys; in particular those of the western kingbird, Mississippi kite, and sulphur-bellied flycatcher of North America, and the blue nuthatch of southeast Asia.

 In popular culture

 Several squeaky toys play prominent roles in Pixar's Toy Story movies.
 The three-eyed alien toys first encountered in the claw machine at Pizza Planet are squeaky toys; they appear in all four films, and rescue the other toys from an incinerator in Toy Story 3.
 Another squeaky toy character is Wheezy, a penguin with a broken squeaker in Toy Story 2.
 Consigned to a yard sale, his rescue by Woody sets in motion the remainder of the movie's plot.

 Henry Dagg used squeaky toys in the shape of cats to build a "katklavier" (cat organ).
 This unusual instrument came to public attention in 2010, when Dagg used it to perform "Over the Rainbow" at a charity event held by Prince Charles.
 Both the Prince and the Duchess of Cornwall were reduced to tears of laughter by the performance.

+A squeaky toy resembling a dildo was featured in international news after being thrown against Steven Joyce, then-Minister of Economic Development of New Zealand, during an improvised press conference in 2016.
+The incident was an anti-Trans-Pacific Partnership act of protest, and the "Squeaky Pecker" gained cultural resonance beyond news coverage.